The 10 Knowledge Areas for Project Management Professionals (PMP)

 Project resources can include everything from members of the project team to materials needed for project execution.
 These resources are essential to your project’s success.
 Managing a project’s resources requires precise estimation, planning, acquisition, development, management, and control throughout the project’s entire life cycle.

 Smooth communications facilitate a smooth project.
 This crucial project component keeps the team and stakeholders informed and updated.
-As a project manager, you will need to identify communication needs, outline procedures, and manage & monitor communications throughout the project to ensure everything is occurring as planned.
+As a project manager, you will need to identify communication needs, outline procedures, and manage & monitor communications throughout the project.
+This will ensure everything is occurring as planned.

 Anticipating potential risks to the project during any stage will help keep your project on track if any of those risks actually become issues.
 The project risk management knowledge area deals with identifying risks through qualitative and quantitative risk analysis, prioritizing risks, planning responses, and controlling & monitoring risk levels.

 If your project requires outside resources, project procurement management is essential to integrating those outside contractors or vendors into your team and project.
-This knowledge area prepares you to identify, hire, manage, and monitor outside resources within your project’s budget, from creating statements of work to closing contracts.
+This knowledge area prepares you to identify, hire, manage, and monitor outside resources within your project’s budget.
+This could be from creating statements of work to closing contracts.

 Every project has stakeholders: the people for whose needs the project was created in the first place.
 Know who they are, what concerns or ideas they have, and how to manage expectations, address their needs, and communicate effectively.
 This is essential to project stakeholder management and, by extension, your project as a whole.